 The National Trust Ecofund (NTEF) contributes to sustainable environmental protection and a better quality of life by implementing innovative holistic approaches and changing mindsets at the local and national levels.

-The funds managed by the NTEF are provided under a Debt-for-Environment swap, an intergovernmental agreement from the trading of assigned emission units (AEUs) for greenhouse gases under Article 17 of the Kyoto Protocol, from the early auctions of the European Emissions Trading Scheme, from the sale of greenhouse gas emission allowances for aviation activities, as well as funds provided under other types of agreements with international, foreign or Bulgarian sources of financing intended for environmental protection in the Republic of Bulgaria.
+The funds managed by the NTEF are provided under Debt-for-Environment swap agreements, bilateral agreements under the international Assigned Emission Units (AEUs) trading mechanism under Article 17 of the Kyoto Protocol, the early auctions of the European Emissions Trading System, sale of greenhouse gas emission allowances for aviation activities, as well as under other types of agreements with international, foreign or Bulgarian sources of financing intended for environmental protection in the Republic of Bulgaria.

-The National Trust Ecofund was established in 1995 through the mechanism of transforming part of Bulgaria's debt into environmental protection projects - the "Debt for Environment" deal - an agreement between the governments of the Swiss Confederation and the Republic of Bulgaria.
+The National Trust Ecofund was established in 1995 through the mechanism of transforming part of Bulgaria's debt into environmental protection projects - the Debt-for-Environment swap - an agreement between the governments of the Swiss Confederation and the Republic of Bulgaria.

-Over the 30 years of its operation, the National Trust Ecofund has financed 515 projects of municipalities, schools, universities, companies, institutes of the Bulgarian Academy of Sciences, non-governmental organizations, etc., located in over 150 municipalities.
-The total value is over 270 million leva.
-The funds provided by the NTEF to the beneficiaries amount to about 121 million leva, with the average percentage of grant funding being about 46% (min.
+Over the 30 years of its operation, the National Trust Ecofund has financed 515 projects of municipal authorities, schools, universities, companies, institutes of the Bulgarian Academy of Sciences, non-governmental organizations, etc., located in more than 150 municipalities.
+The overall amount of the supported projects is more than 135 million EUR and the amount of the NTEF grant contribution is more than 60 million EUR.
+The average percentage of the grant funding is about 46% (min.
 19%, max.
 85%).

 Annual reports on all our work over the years